on-api/on-api/2.5.0/spec_sp/coorder.md

 # CO Order

-This API is intended to be used by the CO send an order for approval to the SP before connecting the transmission products.
+This API is intended to be used by the CO to send an order for approval to the SP before connecting the transmission products.

 It is designed to support two main integration paths: